 The scope of the inspection consisted of a visual evaluation of the project site, building exteriors, roof, interior common areas, all mechanical rooms, and a sampling of resident units (as indicated above).
-The report was prepared in accordance with the Project Capital Needs Assessment Statement of Work.
+The report was prepared in accordance with the Project Capital Needs Assessment Statement of Work, and, if applicable, in accordance with the Green MIP Program Guidance.

 Following is a summary of the PCNA and underwriting conclusions.